rodrigo-97/conditional-component/README.md

 # Getting Started with If Else javascript component

-This project it's a simple if else component for javascript
+This project it's a simple if else component for React

 ## Examples